-During the 16th century Reformation, St. Laurence was drastically altered.
-Stain glass windows were removed in 1549, just 2 years after the removal and destruction of the images and whitewashing of the walls to hide the murals.
-All altars, except the High Altar and St. John’s Altar, were removed and sold.
+During the Reformation, St. Laurence was drastically altered.
+Murals were whitewashed and images defaced or removed in 1547.
+Stain glass windows were then taken out in 1549.
+All altars - except the High Altar and St. John’s Altar - were removed and sold.

-In February 1943, bombs were dropped in the town centre.
-41 people lost their lives and a plaque commemorating this event is fixed to the wall of Blandy and Blandy, the solicitors next to the church.
+In February 1943, during WW2, two planes dropped bombs on the town centre.
+41 people lost their lives.
+A commemorative plaque is now on the wall of Blandy and Blandy solicitors, next to the church.
 Shrapnel damage to St. Laurence’s wall can still be seen today, and part of the dislodged west window now lies in the graveyard.
-Both planes were brought down as they returned to Germany, leading to the complete loss of life of all on board.
+Both planes were brought down returning to Germany, leading to the complete loss of life of all on board.

 1970 - 2001